 For the meatballs:

-- Spices: You’ll need some Italian seasoning, parsley, oregano, salt, and pepper to make the tastiest meatballs for Italian wedding soup.
-Use fresh parsley and oregano if you can for the best flavor!
+- Herbs and Spices: You’ll need Italian seasoning, parsley, oregano, kosher salt, and black pepper to make the tastiest meatballs for Italian wedding soup.
+Use fresh herbs if you can for the best flavor!

 - Egg: Much like with breadcrumbs, you need some extra binder to help the meatballs stay round.
-An egg also adds some much-needed moisture to the mix.
+An egg also adds moisture to the mix.

-- Parmesan cheese: I add a little parm to the meatballs and of course more as a garnish at the end.
-Since it doesn’t melt as much as other cheeses, it’s great for adding moisture but not getting too gooey.
+- Parmesan cheese: I add a little parm to the meatballs and, of course, more as a garnish at the end.
+Since it doesn’t melt as much as other cheeses, it’s great for adding moisture without getting too gooey.

 For the soup: